Spring Break Safety: 17 Items Every College Student Needs to Pack

 13. Pepper spray.
 A small canister can fit almost anywhere, including that pair of cargo shorts.
 This pepper spray pistol is pretty cool and effective.
 If they’re flying, they must pack this in checked luggage since it’s not allowed in carry-on luggage.

-14. Foam earplugs.
+14. Foam earplugs and sleeping mask.
 If your Spring Breaker shares a hotel room with multiple people, there will surely be at least one snorer.
-These are also handy when you’re stuck at an airport and just want some peace and quiet.
+These are also handy when you’re stuck at an airport, riding for hours in a bus, and just want some peace and quiet.

-15. Bug spray.
+15. Bug spray, depending on the spring break destination.
 Travel-sized, if you can find it.

 17. Common Sense.
 Pack a truckload of this, please.
 Whatever happens on Spring Break does NOT stay on Spring Break.
 Every year kids make poor decisions during this supposed-to-be fun-filled week that affect their lives well beyond those seven days.
 This is your mother speaking!